-- even as it will be seeking to operationalize a balanced budget.
-However, such borrowing will strictly be used to finance emergency and critical expenditure whose internal rate of return is reasonable enough to justify the resultant debt position.
-Borrowing will be done from domestic sources and within the provisions of the fiscal responsibility principles highlighted in section 107 of the PFM Act and PFM regulation no. 25. - 117.
-Borrowing will be undertaken upon careful and critical analysis of the financial position and capability of the county in repaying the incurred debt.
-Such a borrowing will be approved by the county assembly and guaranteed by the national government. - by the county revenue estimates.
+- 128. In the fiscal year 2017/2018, the county treasury does envisage some borrowing to operationalize a balanced budget.
+However, such borrowing will strictly be used to finance pending bills of capital nature, capital liabilities from defunct local authorities and priority capital projects whose internal rate of return will be reasonable enough to justify the resultant debt position.
+Borrowing will be done from largely from domestic sources and within the provisions of the fiscal responsibility principles highlighted in section 107 of the PFM Act and PFM regulation no. 25. - position and capability of the county in repaying the incurred debt.
+Such a borrowing will be approved by the County Executive Committee and the County Assembly and guaranteed by the national government. - by the county revenue estimates.
 Within the FY 2017/2018, the county will strive not to run into unsustainable deficits unless circumstances arise that necessitate change of this fiscal position.
-The structure for deficit financing is being developed in the County even though the PFM Regulations only restricts the county to short term borrowing of at most 5% of the revenues to address short term liquidity challenges and at most 20% of total county revenue at any particular time. - 119.
+The structure for deficit financing is being developed in the County even though the PFM Regulations only restricts the county to short term borrowing of at most 5% of the revenues to address short term liquidity challenges and at most 20% of total county revenue at any particular time. - 131.
 As part of the strategy for avoiding deficit financing, the immediate focus is on improving revenue collection as well as containing recurrent expenditures.
 This will be attained through administrative and legislative reforms aimed at enhancing resource mobilization, improving efficiency in government expenditure and reducing wastages.